-The Pride Initiative.
-To help build a strong network of LGBT professionals and allies at Goodwin, we formed the partner-led Pride Initiative, which focuses on recruiting, retaining and advancing LGBT talent, plus creating a welcoming, inclusive and supportive environment across the firm.
-The Initiative is chaired by partners Scott Webster and William Weiss.
+Pride@Goodwin helps to build a strong network of LGBT professionals and allies at Goodwin, we formed the partner-led Pride initiative, which focuses on recruiting, retaining and advancing LGBT talent, plus creating a welcoming, inclusive and supportive environment across the firm.
+Pride is chaired by partners Koray Bulut and James Mattus.

 Our firm works hard to foster connections and collaboration among all members of our community.
-The Pride Initiative champions this effort by hosting annual Pride celebrations in each of our offices.
+Pride@Goodwin champions this effort by hosting annual Pride celebrations in each of our offices.

 Sponsorships and Accolades

 Each year, the firm sponsors the following events:

 - The National Lesbian and Gay Association (NLGLA) Conference

 - The NLGLA Lavender Law Job Fair